Dharani-sanjaiy/LsauceDumper/README.md

 Requires SeDebug Privilege or Administrator rights.

 Tested on Windows 10.
-Had some issues while dumping lsass in win 11.
+Had some issues while dumping lsass on win 11.